10 Money Moves to Make before your 30s

 It’s better to avoid this vicious circle of borrowing and repaying from the beginning.
 If you are already a mouse running in this devil’s wheel, get help to break free of this debt cycle.

 You can’t be sure of what the future holds, so it is good to have an emergency fund from an early age.
 Well-planned emergency funds can have a massive contribution in times of illness, accidents or joblessness.

 If you work for a company that provides you with a 401(k) retirement plan benefit, make use of it to the fullest.
 Make sure to get the full matching contribution.

 The contribution from the employer is part of your total compensation.
 You earned it, now, take advantage of it.

 Try to maintain good credit scores from the start.
 Keep a good payment and financial history.
 Later, if you need to use debt for a large purchase, you will find out just how important it is to have a positive credit history.

 Andy Masaki is a freelance journalist living in Oakland.
-He works for Oak View Law Group, a leading consumer and bankruptcy law firm based in CA and operational across US.
+He works for Oak View Law Group, a leading consumer, and bankruptcy law firm based in CA and operational across the US.

 Related Reading: Credit Questions